-Muḥammad ^cAlī started to set siege to the citadel on 19 May 1805, yet he still endeavoured to settle the conflict in a peaceful way.56 Khūrshīd, however, declared that he would leave the citadel solely if: a) he should not be required to give any accounts; b) on leaving the citadel he would have a safe conduct to and unmolested stay at Ḥasan Pasha's house; c) he would have at his disposal a sufficient number of boats to take him to Alexandria.57
+Muḥammad cAlī started to set siege to the citadel on 19 May 1805, yet he still endeavoured to settle the conflict in a peaceful way.
+Khūrshīd, however, declared that he would leave the citadel solely if: a) he should not be required to give any accounts; b) on leaving the citadel he would have a safe conduct to and unmolested stay at Ḥasan Pasha's house; c) he would have at his disposal a sufficient number of boats to take him to Alexandria.
+The citadel have at his disposal a sufficient number of boats to take him to Alexandria.

-The shaykhs and leaders of the people strictly refused the first condition, for they intended to know how the money levied in taxes from the people had been used - although Muhammad ^cAlī would have accepted it.
+The shaykhs and leaders of the people strictly refused the first condition, for they intended to know how the money levied in taxes from the people had been used - although Muḥammad ^cAlī would have accepted it.
 Both sides were preparing for an armed clash, those outside waiting for the signal to attack the citadel whose gates were closed.

-^cUmar Makram and the shaykhs called upon the Cairenes to arm themselves, and a large number of people surrounded the citadel.
+cumar Makram and the shaykhs called upon the Cairenes to arm themselves, and a large number of people surrounded the citadel.
 Barricades and fortifications were put up and shots were fired from rooftops and minarets.
 A wave of revolutionary enthusiasm stole over the crowds, not excluding old men and children: armed Cairenes (many with only bare sticks) watched throughout the night at definite posts.
-The shaykhs came out into the streets to quieten the excited crowds and prevent possible clashes between them and the Albanian soldiers.58 Muhammad ^cAlī did not give up hope of settling the conflict without bloodshed: on 22 May, such a possibility did appear for a moment when Khūrshīd promised to hand over the citadel without fighting.
-An exchange of hostages took place between the two parties, who were to be a guarantee of fulfilment of the agreement, but Khūrshīd suddenly changed his view and declared that he would remain in the citadel until the return of the messengers from Istanbul with the decision of the Sublime Porte.59
+The shaykhs came out into the streets to quieten the excited crowds and prevent possible clashes between them and the Albanian soldiers.
+Muḥammad Alī did not give up hope of settling the conflict without bloodshed: on 22 May, such a possibility did appear for a moment when Khūrshīd promised to hand over the citadel without fighting.
+An exchange of hostages took place between the two parties, who were to be a guarantee of fulfilment of the agreement, but Khūrshīd suddenly changed his view and declared that he would remain in the citadel until the return of the messengers from Istanbul with the decision of the Sublime Porte.
+59

-Muḥammad ^cAlī was extremely dissatisfied with such a turn of the situation; he was anxious for a rapid pace of events in order to be able to present the Porte with an accomplished fact.
+Muḥammad cAlī was extremely dissatisfied with such a turn of the situation; he was anxious for a rapid pace of events in order to be able to present the Porte with an accomplished fact.
 Consequently, he stepped up the siege of the citadel and began to bombard it from the al-Muqaṭṭam Hills.
-Muḥammad ^cAlī relied particularly on the support of ^cUmar Makram who led and directed the popular movement.
-According to the reports of French agents, the situation in Cairo resembled that prevailing in Paris during the revolution,60 people provided themselves with arms, kept nightly watches and put up barricades in the streets.
+Muḥammad cAlī relied particularly on the support of cUmar Makram who led and directed the popular movement.
+According to the reports of French agents, the situation in Cairo resembled that prevailing in Paris during the revolution, people provided themselves with arms, kept nightly watches and put up barricades in the streets.
 The number of armed inhabitants taking part in these events was estimated at 40,000 and all blindly obeyed ^cUmar Makram who was at that time the incontestable leader of Cairo, even the shaykhs recognized his authority.

-59 A r - R ā f i^c ī: op. cit., p.
+$^{^{59}}$ A r - R \bar{a} f i $^{\circ}$ \bar{i} : op. cit., p.
 339.